mdsimon2/RPi-CamillaDSP/README.md

 #### 3 mm front panel - 31€ add-on

 This option uses all through holes to reduce machining cost.
 As this panel is not default for the case, a separate 3 mm front panel must be purchased.
 This design has a lot of exposed fasteners due to the through holes but has good viewing angle due to the thinner panel.
-The IR receiver holes are slightly larger than the display holes so that they can accept M3 screws which match the threading of the Adafruit USB panel extension cable, alternatively you can use M2.5 screw with nuts to keep the hardware consistent.
+The IR receiver holes are slightly larger than the display holes so that they can accept M3 screws which match the threading of the Adafruit USB panel extension cable, alternatively M2.5 screw with nuts can be used to keep the hardware consistent.

 Recommended hardware:
 - display mounting screws: [M2.5 x 12 mm long](https://www.mcmaster.com/92290A062/)